US itself is victim of terrorism: Baloch - PakObserver

-KARACHI : Secretary general, Jamaat e Islami, Liaqat Baloch, has said that the US, that has been spreading terrorism , extremism and intolerance all over the world, is itself a victim of these evils now.
+Secretary General, Jamaat e Islami, Liaqat Baloch, has said that the US, that has been spreading terrorism , extremism and intolerance all over the world, is itself a victim of these evils now.

 He was talking to the family members of Sabika Sheikh, the young school girl who was also a victim of firing at her institute in the US.
 He offered condolences to the bereaved family and said that the entire nation shared their grief.